flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 - After 2 turns, doors uplocks will be released and doors will stay opened
 - During the last third turn, all gear uplocks will be mechanically released and gears go down

-To revert the process and stow the crank handle back into its place, just click again until handle is stowed back
+To revert the process and stow the crank handle back into its place, just click again until the handle is stowed back

 !!! tip "The lower the speed, the harder it will be to have a full down lock of the gear, especially for the main gear.
 Doing steep turns to increase the load of the plane can be quite effective to help the gears to lock into place."